Ann Marie Burr's house

 The size of the footprint suggested that the person behind Burr's abduction was a teenager.

 At the time, Bundy was 14 years old and living with his family in the West End area of Tacoma.
-In addition, he was also a paperboy who reportedly delivered morning newspapers to some of Burr's neighbors.
+Moreover, there have been claims that he worked as a paperboy in Burr's neighborhood.

 This circumstantial evidence has led some authors to believe that a young Bundy may have been in the area at the time.

-Ann Rule, who wrote a biographical book about Bundy, received an interesting email from one of his former classmates.
-According to the woman, he once asked her if she would like to see a dead body.
+Ann Rule, who wrote a biographical book about Bundy, received an email from one of his former classmates in which she claimed that he had once asked her if she would like to see a dead body.
 Furthermore, this was in the 9th grade—a time when Bundy would have been around 14 or 15.

 Although Bundy is often touted as a person of interest in Burr's case, the detectives who originally investigated her disappearance believe that someone else was involved.

-Their prime suspect was a teenage neighbor who reportedly had an "unusual interest" in Burr.
-They also reasoned that the young girl's abductor knew the family and the layout of their home.
+Their prime suspect was a teenage neighbor who reportedly displayed an "unusual interest" in the eight-year-old.
+They also surmised that the young girl's abductor was familiar with the family and the layout of their home.

-Furthermore, Burr's mother, Beverly, does not remember seeing Bundy working in their neighborhood.
+Burr's mother does not remember seeing Bundy working in their neighborhood.

 Despite hundreds of interviews and numerous leads, the disappearance of Ann Marie Burr remains a mystery to this day.

-In the aftermath of her abduction, her family continued living at this house for another six years, until 1967.
+Following Burr's abduction, her family continued to reside in this house for another six years before eventually moving in 1967.

 GPS coordinates